MMK21Hub/support-watcher/README.md

   - `support-watcher --scrape-interval <seconds>` &ndash; Specify how often the API is queried
     - Please be nice to Helper Heidi by not setting this to something silly like 1 second, because that might overload the API!

+## Adding Slack API integration

+Support Watcher can optionally use the Slack API to provide metrics that map user IDs to display names, making it easy to show display names in dashboards.
+This feature is disabled by default because it requires a Slack bot token.

+To use Slack API integration:

+1. [Create a Slack app](https://api.slack.com/apps), naming it something like "Support Watcher" (but not exactly that because that's the name I've used) and setting it to the Hack Club workspace
+2. Go to the **OAuth & Permissions** tab of your app config, scroll to the **Bot Token Scopes** section, and add the `users:read` scope
+3. Go to the **Install App** tab and install the app to the Hack Club workspace
+4. Copy the Bot User OAuth Token (starting with `xoxb-`) and save it for later

 ## Contributing tips

 ### Building the Docker container